sbednarz/scilab/2020/07/README.md

 ### Exercise 1
 Modify script from Examaple 1.
-Consider a case when the tank contains initially 400 L of a liquid, and Fin = 1 L/min and Fout = 10 L/min.
+Consider a case when the tank contains initially 400 L of a liquid, and Fin = 1 L/min and Fout = 10 L/min for t from 0 to 60 min.
+Loot at the plot, at what time the calculation loses physical sense?

 ### Exercise 2